elunna/recipes/soups/sweet potato soup.md

 cooking, and top with chopped pecans.
 For a thinner soup, simmer for just 1 to
-2 minutes, then add compliant chicken broth one tablespoon at a time until you reach the desired consistency.
+2 minutes, then add compliant chicken broth one tbsp at a time until you reach the desired consistency.